-This parameter controls the sampling of Network traffic at the TCP flow level.
+This parameter controls the sampling of Network traffic at the TCP flow level for the layer7 analysis.
+This parameter does not impact the layer4 analysis.
 The sampling parameter is provided as a percentage of total traffic (1-100), so a sampling rate of 50 would sample 50% of the flows.
 By default, the sampling is turned off.
 The resulting metrics are normalized based on the sampling rate.
 This parameter can significantly reduce CPU overheads but the resulting tradeoff is a lower fidelity of protocol metrics.
 Refer Sampling Rate

 Run the collector under the standard Unix/Linux

 nice command with the value specified.
 Nice makes sure that processes with higher priority get a larger chunk of the CPU time than a lower priority process.
 Refer Nice Value